← Back

 Form submissions are validated server-side, not just in the browser

 Curious where your current site stands?
 Run it through securityheaders.com and see what comes back.
-If you want to talk about what it means, get in touch.
+If you would like a considered read on what it means for your business, start a conversation.

 References